adamrmelnyk/oxide_boy/README.md

 ```

 Note: Without a ROM, this emulator will lock up at instruction 0xE9 in the boot ROM.
-As there is no CLI built yet, you will need to place the ROM at `/src/dmg/rom/DEFAULT_ROM.bin` in order to see it run.
+To run the default rom you will need to place the ROM at `/src/dmg/rom/DEFAULT_ROM.bin`.

 ## Testing